canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

  * **timeout**: the timeout value provided to urlopen for each individual http request.
 This is used both when selecting a metadata_url and when crawling the metadata service. (default: 50)
- * **configure_secondary_ips**: Boolean (default: True) to allow cloud-init to configure any secondary IPs described by the metadata service.
+ * **apply_network_conig**: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondoary IPs described by the metadata service.
 Each network interface will enable dhcp4 to obtain primary address and route.
 Secondary IPv4/IPv6 addresses are configured as static IP addresses on the NIC if either ``local-ipv4s`` or ``ipv6s`` contain multiple addresses in the list.
 Each address greater than one represented in that metadata is a secondary address.

 An example configuration with the default values is provided below: